 In those cases, exposure to extremely high levels of CO can quickly cause damage to the brain and heart.
 Or, depending on how high the levels of CO are — and how quickly they rise — the damage may occur more slowly over time.

-Sources of Carbon Monoxide Poisoning in Homes
+What Causes Carbon Monoxide Poisoning in Homes?

 Carbon monoxide is a potential risk anywhere fuel burns.
 To identify potential sources of a leak in your home, the easiest thing to do is to identify anywhere you know that’s burning fuel of some kind.
 That means you need to investigate to determine whether your home contains common sources of carbon monoxide poisoning, including a: